 - For every person who can think about a task and follow directions, there are a dozen who can’t and won’t and will misspell your name, to boot.

 - It’s really not about satisfying my tastes in query letters, it’s about writing your own and not worrying whether or not you’ve used my favorite word or formatting quirk.
 I really don’t care.
 Honestly.
 Please believe me.
 I have many other things to think about.

 Every query that I’ve ever loved, for every client that I’ve ever taken on, for every project I’ve sold, has been different.
-There’s no secret formula that we’re all keeping from you.
+There’s no secret key to writing successful queries we’re all keeping from you.
 I’m not staying up at night, tossing and turning, because you put your bio paragraph before your salutation.
 By the time I’m reading the manuscript and loving it, the query is a fuzzy memory that I usually dig up only when I’m writing my own pitch letter for the project, just for fun.
 I don’t think I’ve ever read the perfect query, nor am I convinced that such a thing exists.
 There are queries I’ve loved, like Karsten Knight’s for WILDEFIRE, but copying that query and substituting your own details, like one writer actually did on a message board a few weeks ago, isn’t going to work.
 It’s his query and shone so much for the exact reason that it had his unique personality in it.

 That’s why I don’t like agency submission forms that ask you to fill in all the details of your book according to my preferences.
 I really do want to see what you do with the query.
 Not because it will determine your fate or the fate of your book or your life, but because it’s another way I get to learn about you as a writer.
 I know I’ll get some pushback on this post, but I don’t care.

 Write your query, try and follow the advice you’ve read that makes sense to you, put it away, revise it, get some feedback from your critique group, and then go back to the more important thing: your manuscript.